Corn Mazes, Farms & Orchards

-Some of the best places to take all of that in are local farms and orchards.
-Below are three of our favorites to visit.
+Some of the best places to take in all that fall has to offer are local farms and orchards.

 Fun for the whole family, and less than an hour from Lake Placid, they are a must on your fall bucket list while visiting the Adirondacks.

 Please note, due to COVID19, some businesses may be operating different than normal.

 We encourage you to visit their websites and social media pages for the most up-to-date information.

 Peru, NY 12972

 Just off Interstate 87 sits Rulfs Orchard, a farm started by Bob Rulfs in 1952.

 The farm started with just four milk cows and three heifer calves, plus 12 acres of apple trees.